DragonBanana/dragonbanana.github.io/_pages/about.md

 ---
 My main research interest is in Software Engineering for Machine Learning.
 In particular, I am currently working on testing deep learning applications, domain generalization and adaptation.
-I am also interested in Cloud engineering and Data engineering.
+I am also interested in cloud and data engineering.

 Research Projects and Thesis